tj/reds/Readme.md

 )
 ```

-There is also a `fuzzy` opt and `maxResults` that can either be set by chaining or by in the second argument in the constructor.
+There is also a `fuzzy` opt and `maxResults` that can either be set by chaining or by passing an object in the second argument in the constructor.

 ## API